PatSunter/credo/doc/credo-examples.rst

 This is for custom analysis, rather than for addition to the automated testing system.

-Finally the :ref:`credo-examples-scibenchmarking` section shows the more complex use-case of the code, where scientific benchmarks are set up: generally requiring both analysis-style set-up of models to run, while also using the system testing features to allow automated regular running of this benchmark.
+The :ref:`credo-examples-scibenchmarking` section shows the more complex use-case of the code, where scientific benchmarks are set up: generally requiring both analysis-style set-up of models to run, while also using the system testing features to allow automated regular running of this benchmark.

+The :ref:`credo-examples-joblaunch` section gives examples of how to run CREDO scripts in different ways, including via PBS.

 ..
 Note::
    CREDO is designed in such a manner that it should be possible to readily